-A. Chairman, or their designee, will ensure that an effective process for handling a request for reasonable accommodation is established.

-B. Director of the Office of Equal Employment Opportunity (OEEO) will:

-- (1) Establish procedures to facilitate the provision of reasonable accommodation to qualified employees or applicants with disabilities. - (2) Analyze and evaluate the effectiveness of the reasonable accommodation process. - (3) Coordinate with the Chairman and/or their designee to ensure that sufficient resources are provided by MSPB for effective implementation and management of a process for responding to requests for reasonable accommodation. - (4) Coordinate with managers and supervisors to ensure they receive reasonable accommodation training as designated by MSPB in accordance with Executive Order 13164 and EEOC Management Directive 715 (MD-715). - (5) Refer reasonable accommodation requests and inquiries to the RAC within five (5) calendar days of receipt. - (6) Monitor the status of EEO complaints alleging unlawful discrimination based on disability, including those complaints that include an issue relating to reasonable accommodation or disability-based harassment. - (7) Provide guidance to and coordinate with the RAC on processing requests and facilitating and ensuring accurate tracking and reporting of reasonable accommodations to employees with disabilities at MSPB. - (8) Provide an annual report and Affirmative Action Plan (AAP) on reasonable accommodation and disability program activities to the MSPB Chairman and EEOC, in accordance with MD-715. - (9) Facilitate the recruitment of persons with disabilities as follows:
+- A. The Chairman, or their designee, will ensure that an effective process for handling a request for reasonable accommodation is established. - B. The Director of the Office of Equal Employment Opportunity (OEEO) will: - (1) Establish procedures to facilitate the provision of reasonable accommodation to qualified employees or applicants with disabilities or known limitations related to pregnancy, childbirth, or related medical conditions. - (2) Analyze and evaluate the effectiveness of the reasonable accommodation process. - (3) Coordinate with the Chairman and/or their designee to ensure that sufficient resources are provided by MSPB for effective implementation and management of a process for responding to requests for reasonable accommodation.

-- a.
-Advise managers about candidates available for placement in jobs under the Schedule A hiring authority (as set forth in EEOC's guidelines, The ABCs of Schedule A, and OPM's guidelines for employing people with disabilities noncompetitively through the Schedule A hiring authority); and provide managers with information on reasonable accommodations and needs assessments for applicants and employees. - b.
-In consultation with the Director of Human Resources (HR), assist managers in determining essential duties of vacant positions and possible modifications that will allow people with disabilities to perform essential duties, as well as assist persons with disabilities obtain information about current job opportunities at MSPB, the general application process including types of jobs and how these jobs are filled, and available reasonable accommodations. - c.
-Work with other Federal agencies, private organizations, and the general public involved with the employment of persons with disabilities to foster a wide network to keep abreast of trends and leading practices. - d.
+- (4) Coordinate with managers and supervisors to ensure they receive reasonable accommodation training as designated by MSPB in accordance with Executive Order 13164 and EEOC Management Directive 715 (MD-715). - (5) Refer reasonable accommodation requests and inquiries to the RAC within five (5) calendar days of receipt. - (6) Monitor the status of EEO complaints alleging unlawful discrimination based on disability, including those complaints that include an issue relating to reasonable accommodation or disability-based harassment. - (7) Provide guidance to and coordinate with the RACs on processing requests and facilitating and ensuring accurate tracking and reporting of reasonable accommodations to requesters at MSPB. - (8) Provide an annual report and Affirmative Action Plan (AAP) on reasonable accommodation and disability program activities to the MSPB Chairman and EEOC, in accordance with MD-715. - (9) Facilitate the recruitment of persons with disabilities as follows: - a.
+Advise managers about candidates available for placement in jobs under the Schedule A hiring authority (as set forth in EEOC's guidelines, The ABCs of Schedule A, and OPM's guidelines for employing people with disabilities noncompetitively through the Schedule A hiring authority), and provide managers with information on reasonable accommodations and needs assessments for applicants and employees. - b.
+In consultation with the Director of Human Resources (HR), assist managers in determining essential duties of vacant positions and possible modifications that will allow people with disabilities to perform the essential functions of their jobs, as well as assist persons with disabilities in obtaining information about current job opportunities at MSPB, the general application process including types of jobs and how these jobs are filled, and available reasonable accommodations. - c.
+Work with other Federal agencies, private organizations, and other members of the general public involved with the employment of persons with disabilities to foster a wide network to keep abreast of trends and leading practices. - d.
 Monitor and evaluate selective placement program efforts and activities for people with disabilities to determine their effectiveness and make changes to the program as necessary and work with agency managers to remove any potential barriers.

-C. Disability Reasonable Accommodation Coordinators (RACs) will:
+C. The Disability Reasonable Accommodation Coordinators (RACs) will: